Azusa Pacific's MBA degree students are able to tailor their program by choosing from among the following seven concentrations:

 With the rise of social media and an increasing number of direct touch points with consumers, companies require marketing specialists with the skills to ensure that their organizations are cutting edge while maintaining high ethical standards to deliver a solid value proposition to customers and stakeholders.
 In this concentration, students learn about strategic marketing, which utilizes environmental turbulence levels, industry forces, and organizational change.
 Students also engage in hands-on research, planning, and analysis as they learn how to build market-centric organizations via digital marketing, integrated marketing communications, social media analytics, case study analysis, and decision making.

-This concentration is one way the School of Business and Management (SBM) serves the unique education and training needs of professionals with specific career objectives not captured by any other concentration.
-Each student designs this concentration according to his or her interests and career goals, proposing specific SBM courses and select courses from other graduate programs within the APU community.
-All organizational science proposal forms must be submitted to the SBM Graduate Program Committee for review and approval prior to beginning the concentration.
+This concentration serves the unique education and training needs of professionals with specific career objectives not captured by any other concentration.
+Each student designs this concentration according to his or her interests and career goals, proposing specific business courses and select courses from other graduate programs within the APU community.
+All organizational science proposal forms must be submitted to the School of Business and Management Graduate Program Committee for review and approval prior to beginning the concentration.

 This concentration balances advanced business instruction with fundamental sport management training to prepare individuals for successful leadership and operation of various sport and athletic enterprises at the youth, collegiate, and professional levels.
 Students also acquire an understanding of the global business environment and how cultural and market diversities impact the world of sports.
 Students learn how to apply quantitative analytical abilities, effective collaborative and team-building skills, and an awareness of corporate social responsibility from a Christian worldview to become sport management professionals who are efficient and effective decision makers.